minkoi007cs/Money_Tracker/README.md

 ## Stack and architecture

 `frontend/`: Next.js App Router, React, TypeScript, Tailwind CSS. `backend/`: FastAPI, SQLAlchemy, Alembic and PostgreSQL for deployment.
 SQLite is the local default.
 The frontend calls the FastAPI REST API; business rules stay in the backend.
-Read [tech.md](./tech.md) for architecture, API and roadmap. **Read [process.md](./process.md) before changing code and update it after significant work or commits.** [proccess.md](./proccess.md) keeps a summary under the requested spelling.
+Read [tech.md](./tech.md) for architecture, API and roadmap. **Read [process.md](./process.md) before changing code and update it after significant work or commits.**

 ## Local setup